jacebenson/cedar/docs/docs/how-to/role-based-access-control.md

 # Role-based Access Control (RBAC)

-Role-based access control (RBAC) in RedwoodJS aims to be a simple, manageable approach to access management.
+Role-based access control (RBAC) in CedarJS aims to be a simple, manageable approach to access management.
 It adds control over who can access routes, see features, or invoke services or functions to the existing `useAuth()` hook on the web side and `requireAuth()` helper on the api side.

 A **role** is a collection of permissions applied to a set of users based on the part they play in an organization or setting.
 Using roles makes it easier to add, remove, and adjust these permissions as your user base increases in scale and functionality increases in complexity.

-This how to examines how RBAC is implemented in RedwoodJS and <a href="#how-to-code-examples" data-turbolinks="false">how to protect</a> areas of your app's sides -- web, api, or custom.
+This how to examines how RBAC is implemented in CedarJS and <a href="#how-to-code-examples" data-turbolinks="false">how to protect</a> areas of your app's sides -- web, api, or custom.

 ### Quick Links